 Artificial Intelligence vs. Crowdtesting: Is AI enough for fast iterations?

-by | CX, UX
+by | QA

 In the dynamic world of software development, time is a precious commodity.
 Fast iterations and continuous product improvements are the key to success.
 Is it possible for artificial intelligence (AI) to replace the insights of real users in the product development process?
 This question particularly fascinates us in crowdtesting.